AnamShahzadi28/gsoftclone/docs/contact.md

 ### 3.4. `PakistanImageMap.tsx`

 -   **Path**: `src/components/contact/PakistanImageMap.tsx`
 -   **Description**: This component displays an image of the location and an embedded Google Map.
 The image source and map URL are passed in as props from the location data.
+It conditionally renders the image and iframe based on the presence of `location.image` and `location.mapEmbedUrl`.

 ### 3.5. `ComingSoon.tsx`